-After you've registered in the National Microbiological Database (NMD) programme, there are important requirements you need to meet.
+After you've registered for the National Microbiological Database (NMD) programme, you must meet these requirements.

 What you need to do